Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_2_fairness_definitions.md

 **When To Choose This:** Personalized services, individual assessments

-**Business Rationale:** Provides most intuitive sense of fairness
+**Business Rationale:** Provides the most intuitive sense of fairness

 **Limitation:** Requires defining what makes people "similar"

-**Legal Context:** Aligns with civil rights principle of equal treatment
+**Legal Context:** Aligns with the civil rights principle of equal treatment

 ---